Events for the Public

 On November 2 the Berlin Excellence Clusters organized a science slam during the Berlin Science Week 2023.
 Early career scientists from the six Clusters presented their research projects in an engaging and entertaining way.
 Around 400 people came to see the science slammer at Holzmarkt.
 This year, Tania Fernandez del Valle Alquicira and Gilberto Solorza Buenrostro competed for NeuroCure!
 It was fun.
 All the performances were mind-blowing!
 The great success demonstrated how much interest there is for science.

-On Saturday, June 24th, this year’s edition of the Soapbox Science Berlin took place at Potsdamer Platz.
-The event provided a platform for 12 women* scientists from various disciplines to interact with the public through captivating talks centered around their scientific projects.
-Representing the neurosciences, this year there were Hanna Dubrovska (AG Dean, DZNE) and Manisha Biswas (student, Berlin School of Mind and Brain, HU).
+On Saturday, June 24, 2023, this year's Soapbox Science Berlin event took place at Potsdamer Platz.
+The event offered 12 scientists from various disciplines a platform to engage with the audience through captivating talks about their scientific projects.
+Representing the neurosciences this year were Hanna Dubrovska (AG Dean, DZNE) and Manisha Biswas (student, Berlin School of Mind and Brain, HU).

 The International Brain Awareness Week took place from March 13th to March 17th.
 Along with other Berlin science institutions, NeuroCure and the Einstein Center for Neurosciences presented a rich program with lectures, an exhibition, a hackathon and a talk at the Humboldt Labor.